 In addition to the employee title and standard work day, the resolution must:

-- Identify the term of office and expiration for each elected and appointed official;
+- Identify the beginning and end date of each elected and appointed official’s term of office;

-- Attest that each official has submitted a sample three-month Record of Activities (ROA) by specifying each official’s ROA results, or in the event an ROA was not submitted, the resolution must so indicate.
+- Indicate that each official has submitted a sample three-month Record of Activities (ROA) by specifying each official’s ROA results, or in the event an ROA was not submitted, the resolution must so indicate.

-The resolution must be adopted at the first regular meeting held after the first 180 days of taking office, or whenever a new elected or appointed office is established.
+The resolution must be adopted at the first regular meeting held after an ROA is submitted, or whenever a new elected or appointed office is established.
 The resolution must be posted on your public website for at least 30 days or, if a website isn’t available to the public, on the official sign-board or at the main entrance to the clerk’s office.
 The publicly posted copy must not reveal the official’s Social Security number or registration number.
-A Standard Work Day and Reporting Resolution for Elected and Appointed Officials (RS2417-A) must be filed with the Office of the State Comptroller within 45 days of adoption.
+A Standard Work Day and Reporting Resolution for Elected and Appointed Officials (RS2417-A) must be filed with the Office of the State Comptroller within 15 days after the posting period ends.
 Note: You may now certify your resolution electronically using our Elected and Appointed Online Reporting (EAOR) Program.